Code-Institute-Submissions/Milestone-1-Project-3/README.md

 ## UX

 The idea was to create a small website to generate expectation about a new service from a new company.
-The primary target would be press sites/journalists dedicated to technology (for a future in deep coverage) and professionals/business that could be interested in the services itslef.
+The primary target would be press sites/journalists dedicated to technology (for a future in deep coverage) and professionals/business that could be interested in the services itself.

-In addition, the possibility of create a data-base with potential customer trought the information collected from message received from the contact form (the reason for the required fields).
+In addition, the possibility of create a data-base with potential customer through the information collected from message received from the contact form (the reason for the required fields).

 The user could use the navigation bar to go directly to the section that they are interested: